JetBrains/intellij-sdk-docs/topics/reference_guide/project_model/module.md

 * [`ModifiableRootModel`](upsource:///platform/projectModel-api/src/com/intellij/openapi/roots/ModifiableRootModel.java)

 This section discusses how to complete some common tasks related to management of modules.

+See [Changing the Project Structure](project.md#changing-the-project-structure) for information on modifying project/module structure.

 ### How do I get a list of modules the project includes?